sgp2022/sgp2022.github.io/content/program.md

       - name: David Coeurjolly
         url:
         affiliation:
+    abstract: |
-    abstract: "In this talk, we will introduce the concept of replicability, and its benefits in research.
+                In this talk, we will introduce the concept of replicability, and its benefits in research.
                 We will present how replicability affects the work of researchers, the visibility of the research outcomes, and the impact on their diffusion.
-We will also cover the tools that are today available to develop replicable research, and attempt to sketch guidelines and best practices for research practitioners, e.g., students, researchers."
+                We will also cover the tools that are today available to develop replicable research, and attempt to sketch guidelines and best practices for research practitioners, e.g., students, researchers.
   - title: Practical Design and Analysis of Directional Fields.
     speakers:
       - name: Amir Vaxman